Schizophrenia is a complex and chronic disorder of the brain that affects about 1 percent of the U.S. population.

 Schizophrenia is a chronic illness, and there is no cure.
 There are treatments, and sticking to a treatment plan is a good way to help manage these symptoms.

-Above-average financial, social, and health concerns may be associated with a schizophrenia diagnosis due to:
+Above-average financial, social, and health

 - limited access to a nutrient-dense, balanced diet